Title - Serre at 7.40am, 1st July 1916

 Map of Serre, 7.40am, 11k

 In the minutes immediately after 7.30am, all four waves of the Accrington Pals and Sheffield City Battalion were moving forward.
-Behind them, "C" and "D" Companies of both the Barnsley battalions moved up from Rolland and Babylon to occupy the trenches vacated by the 3rd and 4th waves.
+Behind them, "C" and "D" Companies of the 2nd Barnsley Pals were moving up from Rolland and Babylon to occupy the trenches vacated by the 3rd and 4th waves.

-On the left, two platoons of "C" Company of the Sheffield City Battalion were wiped out before reaching the German wire.8 At the head of the battalion, Capt.
-Clark was killed by machine gun fire in front of the entanglements.9 To left and right, men scurried along the wire desperately trying to find a way through.
-Only on the battalion's right - where there were gaps in the wire - were men able to force their way into the German front line trench.8
+On the left, two platoons of "C" Company of the Sheffield City Battalion were wiped out before reaching the German wire.9 At the head of the battalion, Capt.
+Clark was killed by machine-gun fire in front of the entanglements.10 To left and right, men scurried along the wire desperately trying to find a way through.
+Machine-gun fire from the German front line temporarily halted when M.G.
+Albrecht jammed and five of its crew were killed or wounded; M.G.
+Wilhelm was brought forward from the third line and firing resumed.11 Only on the battalion's right - where there were gaps in the wire - were men able to force their way into the German front line trench.9

 At the head of the Accrington Pals, Capt.
 Tough had been wounded before 7.30am.
-Continuing to lead his men forward, he was wounded a second time before being fatally hit by a machine gun bullet.10 The wire had been better cut in front of the Accrington battalion and - despite appalling losses - men from the first two waves broke into the German front line trench on the left and right.11
+Continuing to lead his men forward, he was wounded a second time before being fatally hit by a machine-gun bullet.12 The wire had been better cut in front of the Accrington battalion and - despite appalling losses - men from the first two waves broke into the German front line trench on the left and right.13 M.G.
+Kaiser was withdrawn to the third line for repair after being rendered inoperable and four of its crew wounded; it might well have been at this point when Sgt.
+Harold Kay earned the D.C.M. for having "collected a party of men and rushed an enemy machine gun in the front line."14 M.G.
+Kaiser was later returned to action in the front line.11

 By 7.40am the remnants of the first two waves were engaged in bitter fighting at close range along the German front line trench on the right of the brigade front.
-The 3rd and 4th waves had suffered up to 50% casualties from machine gun and artillery fire before reaching the British front line and were now largely held up in No Man's Land.8
+The 3rd and 4th waves had suffered up to 50% casualties from machine-gun and artillery fire before reaching the British front line and were now largely held up in No Man's Land.9

 Pointer7.50am